elt4nardo/Animated-Login/README.md

-Use this animated login to impress all yotu readers in your web
+Use this animated login to impress all your readers in the web